 It is important to note that in hierarchical designs, the select variables of instances of the same module should be shared, while the free variables should not.
 This is because all instances of the same module will have the same symptom variables.
 As a result, select variables should share the same signals.
 On the other hand, each instance is allowed to have different values for their internal signals; therefore, each free variable should have its own signal.
-However, a bug may require fixing only one RTL instance while other instances can be left intact.
-This situation requires generation of new RTL modules and is currently not handled.
+However, it is possible that a bug requires fixing only one RTL instance while other instances of the same module can be left intact.
+This situation requires generation of new RTL modules and is currently not handled by our diagnosis techniques.